Gladouu/Gladouu/README.md

 - 👋 Hi, I’m Gladis
-- :lungs:  I’m interested in Medical Imaging & Data Science in this field
+- :lungs:  I’m interested in Medical Imaging & Data Science
-- 💼 I'm currently in R&D internship at Avicenna.ai
+- 👀 I am looking for an internship in Data Science in the field of Medical Imaging
-- 🌱 I’m currently learning Data Analysis with Open Class Rooms & Data Science with Data Scientest
+- 🌱 I’m currently learning Data Science with Data Scientest
+- 💼 I did an R&D internship at Avicenna.ai
 - 🏥 I worked for 4 years as a radiology technologist in the Montpellier Cancer Institute
+- 👩🏻‍🎓 I just finished my Data Analyst training with Open Class Rooms
 - 👩🏻‍💻 [LinkedIn](https://www.linkedin.com/in/gladis-valenzuela/)